nuxeo-sandbox/nuxeo-palette/README.md

 This plugin enables to order content of a folder on a grid.
 ## About
 The project provides a widget template that will create a grid where to order the thumbnails of a folder content on a grid using drag and drop.

+The widget template has default properties that can be overridden to control the size and margin of the palette.
+The properties are:

+* margins_horizontal (default: 10)
+* margins_vertical (default: 10)
+* base_dimensions_width (default: 100)
+* base_dimensions_heigth (default: 100)
+* max_cols (default: 10), for some unknown reason, no value does not seem to work.
+* min_cols (default: 10), for some unknown reason, no value does not seem to work.

-The template uses several automation operations to get or set the items of the palettes.
+The template uses several custom automation operations to get or set the items of the palettes.

 -  `Services.GetPaletteItems`operation is the way to get the items, it renders a JSON String containing  document ids with order, position X and Y, and size.
 An order 0 means it's a new element.